dechamps/FlexASIO/FAQ.md

  - The default backend, **DirectSound**, as well as **MME**, are blind to most sources of latency (including the Windows audio pipeline itself), and can therefore grossly underestimate the actual latency.
-   - For example, both have been observed to report latencies below 20 ms, which is not technically possible because that's the buffer size of the Windows audio pipeline itself.
  - The **WASAPI** and **WDM-KS** backends have been observed to report more plausible latency numbers.